-- Add butter and sugars in another medium bowl.
+- In another bowl, add butter and sugars.
 With an electric hand mixer, beat until well combined and fluffy (start slow and build up speed).
 Add eggs, vanilla and orange zest and beat until incorporated.
-By hand, mix in cranberries, walnuts, oats and coconut.
+By hand blend in the flour, and then the cranberries, walnuts, oats and coconut.

 - Using a tablespoon (or a #40 disher), drop rounds of batter about 1 ½" around onto the baking sheet.
 Bake cookies until light golden brown, approximately 24 minutes for a conventional oven.
 Convection ovens bake faster so watch the first batch and adjust your timing (each oven is different).
 Let cookies rest for a few minutes on the hot baking sheet then remove to a wire cooling rack.
 When totally cool, package.

 - 53 grams (¼ cup + 2 tablespoons) brown rice flour

 - 53 grams (½ cup + 1 tablespoon) oat flour